-If you want to know how the Corporation Tax, also called Corporate Income Tax, in Spain works and what features it has in 2017, this is your article.
-We will explain who should fill in it and how to guide you in this process and avoid headaches.
+If you want to know how the Corporation Tax, also called Corporate Income Tax works, then this is your article.
+We will explain here to who it applies and how to manage this process and avoid headaches.

 What is Corporation Tax?

 A Corporation Tax is a personal and direct tax levied on the profit obtained by companies and legal entities residing in Spanish territory.
 The points of determination of the tax base and the amount to be paid are based on the worldwide income and the accounting profit of the company.
 This amount is adjusted attending the tax law.

 Companies are considered to be resident in Spain if:

 - They are established in accordance with Spanish law.

 - Its effective place of work is in Spain.
 The headquarters for effective management is considered to be located in Spain if the management and control of the company is in Spain.